Which Principle Underlies Cognitive Therapy

 4. Education and Psychoeducation: Understanding the Cognitive Model

 Cognitive therapy involves educating clients about the cognitive model and its relevance to their difficulties.
-This psychoeducational component empowers clients with a deeper understanding of how their thoughts, feelings, and behaviors are interconnected.
+And this psychoeducational component empowers clients with a deeper understanding of how their thoughts, feelings, and behaviors are interconnected.
 By understanding the underlying mechanisms of their distress, clients are better equipped to identify and challenge unhelpful thought patterns independently.
 This enhances their sense of control and agency in their own recovery.

 5. Identifying and Challenging Cognitive Distortions: The Core Technique